 What is product discovery?

-Product discovery describes the process of figuring out exactly what people need so you can build a product they love.
-This is some of the most exciting and dynamic product work out there — identifying a worthwhile problem to solve, determining the best solution, and adjusting to meet the evolving needs of customers and the business.
+Product discovery is the process of figuring out exactly what people need so you can build a product they love.
+It involves identifying a worthwhile problem to solve, determining the best solution, and adjusting to meet the evolving needs of customers and the business — making it some of the most exciting and dynamic product work out there.

 Companies often invest in product discovery before building a new product or major new functionality or when prioritizing features for an existing offering.
 Entrepreneurs and product builders usually guide the product discovery process, working alongside the broader cross-functional product team.
 Some common product discovery activities include creating customer personas, analyzing customer feedback, and user story mapping.
 The goal of these exercises is to help the product team empathize with customers and determine which features to build next in order to create a more lovable user experience.

 Although some organizations focus on product discovery only at the beginning of the product development cycle, it really requires your attention during the entire product development process — from strategizing and ideating to launching and beyond.
 As markets and customers evolve, you should constantly iterate on your product so you can continue delivering value long after releasing your initial offering.